Table Of Contents

 If you’ve been focused solely on the latter, you’re likely leaving a significant amount of money on the table.

-That’s because many SaaS companies waste thousands of dollars (if not more) every hour on wasted resources and other build inefficiencies.
+That’s because many SaaS companies spend thousands of dollars (if not more) each hour due to resource waste and other build inefficiencies.

-If just a handful of resources sit idle, or just one product creates unnecessary cost bloat, the company will have to pay for those inefficiencies every single month, forever — or until those problems are identified and corrected.
+If only a handful of resources sit idle, or a single product creates unnecessary cost bloat, the company will have to pay for those inefficiencies every month, forever—or until those problems are identified and corrected.

 Tracking unit costs is the key to identifying those inefficiencies before they snowball and cost your company millions.

-For our purposes here, unit costs refer to the price you’ll pay for any individual unit within your business.
-You can monitor your costs per customer, per resource, per geographic region, per product, per feature, or whichever other categories make the most sense for your business.
+For our purposes here, unit costs refer to the price you’ll pay for each unit in your business.
+You can monitor costs by customer, resource, geographic region, product, feature, or any other category that makes the most sense for your business.

 Remember, these savings came from fixing one single inefficiency within the customer’s system.

-If you identify multiple areas that need improvement, your total savings from building better could be orders of magnitude larger.
+If you identify multiple areas for improvement, your total savings from building better could be orders of magnitude higher.
 And the only way you can identify those areas of inefficiency is if you’re keeping a close eye on per-unit cost metrics.

 You can use unit costs to inform other business decisions as well

 It’s not all about slashing costs.
-Sometimes, you can make savvy choices that widen your margins without letting go of anything at all.
+Sometimes, you can make savvy choices that widen your margins without sacrificing anything.

-The conversation doesn’t need to be a difficult one, because you’ll have the hard data on hand to support your decision.
+The conversation doesn’t need to be a difficult one, because you’ll have the complex data on hand to support your decision.

 The information you glean from tracking per-unit cost metrics can be applied to almost any area where major business decisions must be made.

-You could determine which products and features generate the most revenue for the least costs, for example, and model future releases on the same formula.
+You could identify which products and features generate the most revenue at the lowest cost, for example, and model future releases on the same formula.
 You can even use your unit costs to build a forecast of your company’s financial future and then circle right around and use that prediction to help you commit to provider discounts and other savings plans.

 In short, the sky is truly the limit when it comes to using unit costs to make positive changes to your bottom line.